 All of the Iowa class battleships (BBs) were retained in service

 All nuclear powered guided missile cruisers (CGN) were retained.
 This represents a total of nine ships: 4 x Virginia class, 2 x California class, and the Long Beach, Bainbridge & Truxton.

 All Belknap & Leahy class CGs were retained (nine of each) with the NTU (New Threat Upgrades) complete.
 Combined, the additional 27 CG/CGNs means that a third CG/CGN can deploy with most Carrier Battle Groups (CVBG) as well as act as Flag for smaller Task Groups (TG).

-Four of 29 Seawolf Class fleet attack submarines (SSN) have been completed with 3-5 commissioning per year.
+Four of 29 Seawolf Class fleet attack submarines (SSN) have been launched with two commissioned, another 3-5 will be complete by the end of 1995.
 The Virginia Class has not been designed or considered as it was built as a stop gap when the Seawolf class was canceled.
 Of all measures taken, this was the most controversial due to the cost of the Seawolf, and the proposals for the Virginia class are quite promising.

 28 Sturgeon class plus the 9 long hull (Archerfish) Class, the Narwhal and 3x Permit class SSNs were retained.
 The Permit’s followed by the Sturgeons will decommission as the Seawolf class comes on line.
 A stable fleet size of 100 fleet attack boats and 9-10 special mission boats will be maintained.

-Seven Arleigh Burke class guided missile destroyers (DDG), called the DDG-51 class have been completed with 5-6 per year planned to the culminate at 62 units.
+- Seven Arleigh Burke class guided missile destroyers (DDG), called the DDG-51 class have been completed with 5-6 per year planned to culminate at 62 units.